Corpus Christi College Boat Club (Oxford): 1833 - 1900

 In 1834-35 the four built by Peard went head of the river.
 John Peard, known as Garibaldi's Englishman, lived at Plymouth and superintended the building of the new boat.

+Corpus have had many representatives in the Boat Race since 1857 (R. Martin).
 The club continued development as a men's college sport throughout the 1800s, reaching Head of the River in Eights twice, and twice again in Torpids, before 1900.
 In the early days of bumps racing, Corpus could be commonly found at the Bottom and Head of the River in quick succession.

 In 1899, Corpus entered 'Varsity Fours', along with Magdalen and Balliol.
 Receiving a bye to the final, Corpus drew Magdalen, who passed them to come in first.
 J. C. Marsden, and T. C. Sinclair (3 and stroke, respectively) were selected for the winning Trial Eights crew of that same year.

 Corpus had a number of representatives in OUBC crews at Henley and other international regattas throughout the years, notably R. Martin in the Grand in 1857, H. H. Woodward (cox) in the Grand and Stewards' Cup in 1867.
 At the British Regatta in Paris, in the same year, Corpus entered an eight, defeated by an eight of Old Etonians.
 A blade, belonging to the strokeman R. S. Bridges, from that race can now be found in the River and Rowing Museum in Henley.

 Corpus also sent a representative to the 1869 Oxford-Harvard race, F. H. Hall (cox).
 This was raced over the championship course, and Oxford won 'easily'.